NahanaBanahnah/token-bot/README.md

 ### Running Your Bot
 You can run your bot locally on your machine buy running `npm start` in the bots directory.
+You can also run `npm run dev` (which requires nodemon package).
+This will automatically restart the bot service if any files are changed.

 To run your bot remotly you will need it hosted on a server that supports it such as [Vultr](https://www.vultr.com/?ref=8430432)

 ### Discord Bot Setup